Arziburst/Burst-docs/README.md

 ![image](https://user-images.githubusercontent.com/33392042/201338109-b5eb18a4-a97d-4341-8f2a-b0db15d48831.png)

-If you open that folder, you can see that routes are two types [`Public`](https://github.com/Arziburst/Burst/blob/master/src/view/routes/Public.tsx) and [`Private`](https://github.com/Arziburst/Burst/blob/master/src/view/routes/Private.tsx).
+If you open that folder, you can see those routes are two types, [`Public`](https://github.com/Arziburst/Burst/blob/master/src/view/routes/Public.tsx) and [`Private`](https://github.com/Arziburst/Burst/blob/master/src/view/routes/Private.tsx).
 Different routes need to split pages for public and private.
-Also, the routes consists of `<Route />` to render components.
+Also, the routes consist of `<Route />` to render components.
 It looks like [this...](https://github.com/Arziburst/Burst/blob/master/src/view/routes/Public.tsx)

 ```typescript
 // ./src/view/routes/Public.tsx